prernaadvani/whatsprernacooking/_posts/2020-12-20-avocado-toast.md

 * In a small mixing bowl, use a potato masher or a spoon to mash the avocado.

 * On a plate, place the two slices of bread.
+If you're using cream cheese, layer it onto the toasted bread.
 Add the mashed avocado, pepita salsa, feta/goat cheese, and seasoning in this order.
 Enjoy!